Skull base tumor surgery

 Your treatment team

-Your treatment team includes an otorhinolaryngologic surgeon.
-He or she collaborates with specialists in neurology, neurosurgery, neuroradiology, radiation oncology, oncology and others as needed to develop an individualized treatment plan to meet your needs.
+Your treatment team includes an otolaryngologic surgeon who collaborates with specialists in neurology, neurosurgery, neuroradiology, radiation oncology, oncology and others as needed to develop an individualized treatment plan to meet your needs.
 Complex cases are reviewed by a large, multidisciplinary skull base tumor board.
 You receive comprehensive care for the diagnosis and treatment of your condition, with access to in-depth counseling, unbiased review of all available treatment options, follow-up care and rehabilitation.

 Innovation in diagnosis and treatment

 At the Comprehensive Skull Base Clinic, doctors use the latest technology and techniques to treat tumors and other conditions of the skull base.
 Treatment may include surgery, radiation therapy, chemotherapy, reconstructive surgery, rehabilitation or a combination of these approaches.
 For some people with benign tumors, treatment may be simple tumor observation with repeat MRIs over time.
-Each person's treatment plan may vary significantly depending on the type of condition, symptoms, size, location, and his or her preferences.
+Each person's treatment plan may vary significantly depending on the type of condition, symptoms, size, location and personal preferences.

 - Surgery.
 The skull base surgical team is skilled in the full breadth of minimally invasive endoscopic surgery and microsurgery.